vickyvivek557/Blog-Posts/README.md

 The API can be acces at : http://localhost:8080

 Technologies used :
-JDK
-Maven
-Spring Boot
-Spring Initializer
+JDK, Maven, Spring Boot, Spring Initializer